Dish Soap Ingredients And Hidden Chemical Risks

 The Preservative Problem in Liquid Dish Soap

-To prevent bacteria and mold growth, manufacturers add preservatives.
+To prevent this, manufacturers rely on preservatives.

-One commonly used example is methylisothiazolinone.
+One commonly used preservative is methylisothiazolinone.

 Ethanolamine Compounds and Nitrosamine Formation

-- Adjusting pH levels
+- Adjusting pH

 - Stabilizing foam